netgroup-polito/cloud_computing_labs/lab1/1.6/README.md

 Repeat the steps to start a second VM.
 Use a fresh copy of the vanilla `.img` file and create another initialization disk for `cloud-init` (e.g., prompt name `test-vm2`).

+> [!WARNING]
-**Note:** Cloning the first VM is possible but troublesome, as not all `cloud-init` steps are re-executed and some identifiers (like network config) may conflict, leading to issues such as both VMs having the same IP.
+> Cloning the first VM is possible but troublesome, as not all `cloud-init` steps are re-executed and some identifiers (like network config) may conflict, leading to issues such as both VMs having the same IP.

 ## 6.3.
 Measure the network performance between the two VMs